kelfra/muxly/docs/project_status.md

   - Connectors usage and authentication
   - Scheduler configuration and job setup
   - Router configuration and destinations
+  - Router rules and conditions
   - Troubleshooting guides

 ### In Progress Components

-#### 1. Router Module Routing Logic
+#### 1. Database Migrations
-We are currently working on the routing logic for the Router module:
+We are preparing database schema migrations for persistent storage of:

-- Conditional routing based on data content
+- Configuration data
-- Dynamic destination selection
+- Connector definitions
+- Job schedules and history
-- Error handling and retry mechanisms
+- User authentication and authorization
-- Transformation pipelines for data processing

 ### Planned Components